wbrefvem/summit2016-ose-cicd/README.md

 `ssh rhpds_login_id@oselab-GUID.oslab.opentlc.com`
 * If you haven't already, you need to add your ssh key to the [opentlc site](https://www.opentlc.com/account ).

+**This environment is already built, the content below is for informational purposes**

 ## Components